kxrn0/TOP_ruby/ruby/04_object_oriented_programming_basics/tic_tac_toe/words/WORDS.md

      |     |
     7|    8|    9

-「player one」 > n
+「player one」 > r

-New game?
-The current one will be discarded (y / n) > n
+Restart current game? progress will be lost (y / n) > n

 「player one」 > e